 In accordance with the Privacy Act of 1974, 5 U.S.C.
-552a, the Department of Homeland Security (DHS) proposes to update and reissue a current DHS system of records titled, "DHS/ALL-010 Asset Management Records System of Records."

-This system allows DHS to collect and maintain records of all Department-owned or controlled property that has been issued to DHS employees and contractors.
-DHS is updating this System of Records (SORN) to provide notice that asset management activities for three DHS Components: Domestic and Nuclear Detection Office (DNDO), Transportation Security Administration (TSA), and the United States Coast Guard (USCG), are transferring their financial management systems to the Department of Interior's (DOI) Oracle Federal Financials (OFF) Virtual
+552a, the Department of Homeland Security (DHS) proposes to update and reissue a current DHS system of records titled, "DHS/ALL-007 Accounts Payable System of Records.'
+DHS uses the information collected in this system of records to meet its obligation to manage Departmental funds and ensure that DHS pays its creditors, including DHS employees for travel related reimbursements, and ensures that DHS has an accurate accounting of the money it owes.
+DHS is updating this SORN to provide notice that financial management activities for three DHS Components: Domestic and Nuclear Detection Office (DNDO), Transportation Security Administration (TSA), and the United States Coast Guard (USCG), are transferring their financial management services to the Department of Interior's (DOI) Oracle Federal Financials (OFF) Virtual Environment.

-Environment.
 OFF is an application owned by DOI that provides federal agencies with a web-based application that contains customizable financial management modules.
 When combined, the modules provide a comprehensive financial software package that supports budgeting, purchasing, federal procurement, accounts payable, fixed assets, general ledger, inventory, accounts receivable, reimbursement, reporting, and collection functions.
 Although DOI will host DHS information, DHS will retain control over its data.
 Individuals should request DHS records resident on the DOI system through DHS and DHS will review and if approve (as appropriate) all requests.